gmtandi/huetf/README.md

  - Caltrop Canister wil only release when -gren1 (no more caltrop explosions);
  - Impact grenade replaces Caltrop for scout (localinfo impactgren 1);
  - Added adminmenu that allows admin to choose between few functions: kick, ban, clanmode, timelimit, captain;
- - Added "autospanner", to make engineer's life easier by making a smart spanner to deal with his sentry gun
+ - Added "autospanner" (localinfo autospanner on), to make engineer's life easier by making a smart spanner to deal with his sentry gun;
+ - .Loc file support: you just need to put your .loc in "fortress/locs" and the server will be able to decode coordinates into location names.
+Used in the improved "saveme";
+ - Added "sniperpower" (localinfo sniperpower on), getting inspiration (...and some code) from Classic Fortress: Snipers have one shot per clip, added a meter to the SBAR to view the rifle power;